damianhakert/damianhakert.github.io/source/jobs/developer-edge/index.html.md

 the GitLab developers (from both GitLab Inc and the rest of the community), and making the GitLab project maintainable in the long-term.

-See the description on the [Edge team](/handbook/edge) for more details.
+See the description of the [Edge team](/handbook/edge) for more details.
 Edge Backend Developers report to the [Edge Lead](/jobs/edge-lead/).

-We are currently looking for [backstage specialists](/jobs/specialist/backstage), or developers with strong interest in the backstage speciality.
+We are currently looking for [backstage specialists](/jobs/specialist/backstage), or developers with strong interest in this speciality.
+The position also involves working with the community as
+[merge request coach](/jobs/merge-request-coach), and working together with our [issue triage specialists](/jobs/specialist/issue-triage) to respond and address issues from the community.

 ## Responsibilities